 Other causes could be a build-up of lime or calcium in the water pipes, or there has been some trouble with the town’s water system somewhere along the line and the water supply has become contaminated.
 If the water appears brown, then this is most definitely the likely cause.

 Try running all the taps in your household for a few minutes to see if it clears up.
-In the kitchen, you might want to consider installing some type of water filtration system or water purifier.
+You might want to consider installing some type of water filtration system or water purifier in the kitchen.
 This way, you can be assured of safe and clean drinking water.